THC vs. CBD: Understanding the Difference

 Can You Mix Them?

 Absolutely.
-Products with both THC and CBD offer the “entourage effect.”
-CBD can soften THC’s intensity, which may help reduce anxiety while potentially preserving other reported benefits.
+Products with both THC and CBD are associated with the “entourage effect.”
+CBD can soften THC’s intensity, which some users find makes the experience more comfortable.

 You’ll see products labeled with ratios:

 In Thailand, these balanced products require FDA approval as they may contain THC extracts above 0.2% concentration, and a medical prescription is required.
-Balanced products are often reported by users to help with pain relief for some, without leading to strong psychoactive effects.
+Some users prefer balanced products because they keep psychoactive effects mild.

 Thailand’s Laws